vabspro/vabs-beachchair-plugin-php/readme.txt

 From your PayPal developer page

 == Changelog ==
+= 2.0 =
+* add possibility to block the booking form for a special date range (e.g. vacation)
+* save settings in a database table instead of a file
+* use integer numbers as version numbers

 = 0.3 =
 * add vacancy search on the beach chair booking form in case no booking is available for only one chair. (beach chair hopping)